oskarth/experiments.oskarth.com/content/unix01.md

     ps | sort

 When the shell parses this command it sees the symbol "|" and knows it's a pipe command.
 A pipe command has two sides: a left and a right side.
-When we write on the left side we can read from right side.
+When the program on the left side writes to STDOUT it can be read from the program on the right side through STDIN.
 A pipe is a small *buffer* [^6] that lives in kernel space and allows processes to talk to each other, which is called *inter-process communication*.
 This communication happens continuously as new data is written to the pipe.
 It's also a *queue*, so even if new data comes in faster than you can process it in the right process the data doesn't disappear, and it doesn't *block* [^7] either.

 How does this work?
 Let's look at the code.